 HIV can damage your immune system and decrease your body's natural ability to fight infections.
 Immune reconstitution or restoration refers to:

-While many different methods of immune reconstitution are under investigation, there are no FDA-approved immune-based therapies for HIV disease available.
-The good news is that advances in HIV treatment have lead to the development of HIV drugs that are more effective and less toxic.
+While many different methods of immune reconstitution are under investigation, there are no FDA-approved immune-based therapies for HIV available.
+The good news is that advances in HIV treatment have led to the development of HIV drugs that are more effective and less toxic.
 Although HIV drugs cannot cure HIV, they can help you stay healthy by preventing the virus from reproducing (making copies of itself) and doing more damage to your immune system.

 HIV attacks immune system cells called CD4 cells.
 HIV enters these cells and turns them into virus factories that produce thousands of copies of HIV.
 Viral load is the amount of HIV (number of copies) in your bloodstream.
 The higher the amount of HIV, the greater the chances of your immune system being damaged.